Vekkt/ElvUI_BuffHighlight/README.md

-# ElvUI Glimmer of Light Highlight Plugin
+# ElvUI Buff of Light Highlight Plugin

-This lightweight plugin for ElvUI allows to highlight ElvUI Party and Raid frames when the unit is affected by Glimmer of Light.
+This lightweight plugin for ElvUI allows to highlight ElvUI Party and Raid frames when the unit is affected by Buff of Light.

 ### Required dependencies